chaines96/madlibs_filler/README.md

-# madlibs_filler
+# Madlibs Filler

 A program which inserts words in a string of text at indicated points with randomly chosen words much like a Mad Libs activity.